ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 This command not only sees all the physical storage drives available (`TYPE disk`) in the system and their partitions (`TYPE part` that, at this point, are only inside the `sda` device), it also gives information about the LVM filesystem itself (`TYPE lvm`).

-It correctly shows the `pve-swap`, the `pve-root` and their mountpoints, but also lists the two elements that compose an LVM-Thin pool: its metadata (`pve-data_tmeta`) and the reserved space itself (`pve-data`).
+It correctly shows the `pve-swap`, the `pve-root` and their mount points, but also lists the two elements that compose an LVM-Thin pool: its metadata (`pve-data_tmeta`) and the reserved space itself (`pve-data`).
 Also, the default branch format is really helpful to see where is what, although the `lsblk` command supports a few other output formats as well.

 With the two previous commands you get the Linux's point of view, but you also need to know how the LVM system sees itself.
 For this, LVM has its own set of commands, and one of them is `vgs`.